seiya1223/techcasestudies/_posts/2016-12-16-Kompis-Sverige.md

 Data visualizations and analyzations are embedded into the solution with Power BI Embedded.

-The data layer consists of three separate Azure SQL Databases: application data, business intelligence data, and backup data.
+The data layer consists of three Azure SQL Databases: application data, business intelligence data, and backup data.

 Both [SendGrid](https://sendgrid.com/docs/Integrate/Partners/Microsoft_Azure.html) and [46elks](https://46elks.com/) provide additional abilities for the Azure Functions to perform various tasks (such as mailing, SMS texting, and so on).